Brunel Microscopes Ltd

 Attention to detail is all important, and the types of slides, coverslips and even immersion oil can have a significant effect.
 Brunel Microscopes supply, with both its recommended systems, the best quality slides and coverslips of the correct thickness and our own formulated immersion oil.

-Live cell analysis of whole blood from a finger prick site involves either dark ground and/or phase contrast microscopy.
-Brunel Microscopes have developed the HaemascopeDG dark ground video capture system which is available at an extremely competitive price -
+Live cell analysis of whole blood from a finger prick site involves dark ground microscopy. .
+The unit comprises:

 High specification oil darkground condenser